DYNOSOBs/social-behaviour/HowTos/Update.md

 Once new changes have been merged into the `master` branch we need to update the website.

-The website contains the script `update.py`.
+The repository contains a script called `update.py`.
 Run the script with the following
 command:

 ```shell